HISTORY OF THE FAIRPORT HARBOR YACHT CLUB By Bob Mayfield |

 end of the regular meeting on July 5, 1949, the Club Charter was officially

-closed with 33 Charter members.
-Included in the Charter
+closed with 33 Charter members. |

-Member.
+in the Charter membership is Past Commodore Lou Crowther.
 Lou served the club many years as Secretary and other the positions

-boaters, named the club THE OUTBOARD BOATING CLUB OF LAKE COUNTY (OBC of LC) and
+OUTBOARD BOATING CLUB OF LAKE COUNTY (OBC of LC) and

 decided to file for Incorporation with the State of Ohio.
 Articles of